 - Weight gain: The hormonal changes caused by desexing can increase your dog’s appetite, reduce the number of calories your dog burns, and lead to your pooch gaining a few pupper pounds.

-- Change in male’s appearance: Some owners are bothered by the shrinkage in a male dog’s testicles, but your dog likely won’t notice.
-If you’re looking to retain your dog’s natural volume back there, you can opt for canine testicular implants.
+- Change in male’s appearance: Some owners are bothered by the shrinkage in a male dog’s scrotum, but your dog likely won’t notice.
+If you’re looking to retain your dog’s natural volume back there, you can opt for canine testicular implants (just note that not all vets are a fan of this procedure).

 Alternatives to Spaying and Neutering a Dog